Glasstone Research Fellowships in Science

 The prestigious Glasstone Research Fellowships in Science were set up to encourage scientists at an early stage of their career to follow their research interests at Oxford, one of the world’s leading science universities.
 The fellowships provide an exciting opportunity to conduct an original programme of research and to gain some experience of teaching.
 The fellowships are supported by a bequest made in 1971 by Professor Samuel Glasstone, and are awarded in memory of Professor Glasstone, a physical chemist, and his first wife, Violette, a Botany graduate and alumna of St Hilda's College.
-The first Glasstone Fellowships were awarded in 1990, and a list of fellows can be found here.
+The first Glasstone Fellowships were awarded in 1990 (view the full list of fellows).

 Glasstone Fellowships run for three years (subject to satisfactory completion of a probationary period), and include contribution to the costs of conference attendance or fieldwork etc. and a research support grant payable to the host department.